Fraser Speaking Competition

 The competition is open to any current COM 114 students and will feature three rounds:

-- Round 1: Teams submit a one-page proposal of their project including a justification, plan and budget.
+- Round 1: Teams submit a one-page proposal of their project including a justification, plan

 - Round 2: 16 semi-finalist groups present to a panel of judges.